studentrant/studentrant-upload-service/README.md

 # studentrant-upload-service
-This service is response for uploading media files to AWS
+This service is responsible for uploading media files to AWS